 When someone has been a regular customer of your business for a while or has a membership, send them a text that values them as a customer and encourages them to leave some feedback:

+Hi Daniel!
 Thanks for being a BuzzGym member for the past month!
-We’re always looking to improve our classes and gym facilities to help you achieve your fitness goals and we really appreciate any member feedback.
+We’re always looking to improve our classes and gym facilities to help you achieve your fitness goals and we appreciate any member feedback.
 If you have a moment could you complete our survey?

 5. Post-event feedback request text template

-If your customers attend events operated by your business, send them a text to see what they thought:
+If your customers attend events operated by your business, send them a text to see what they think:

 6. Post-appointment feedback request text template